 Always favoring a large muscular fan-favorite as his champion, McMahon turned to Lex Luger and embarked on one of the biggest talent pushes his company would ever undertake.

-With Yokozuna still as his champion, McMahon, along with his creative team, looked for ways to turn this unlikeable and arrogant Lex Luger into someone who would captivate the crowds and bring big attendance back WWF.
+With Yokozuna still as his champion, McMahon and his creative team looked for ways to turn this unlikeable and arrogant Lex Luger into someone who would captivate the crowds and bring big attendance back WWF.

 What followed was a moment of genius, memorable to all those old enough to have witnessed it.

 On July 4th, 1993, America’s birthday (as fans were regularly reminded), the “Japanese” monster Yokozuna issued a body slam challenge.